Using Arizona’s lower courts

 Here’s what we cover:

 Civil lawsuits involving $10,000 or less can be processed relatively inexpensively and quickly in Arizona’s justice of the peace courts (“justice courts”).
-This contains information on justice courts and small claims court AZ.
+This chapter contains information on justice courts and small claims in Arizona.

 Arizona’s Justice Courts

 Every county in Arizona has at least two justice courts.
 The justice courts have exclusive authority to hear cases in which the amount in controversy is $10,000 or less.
 Cases in which the amount in controversy is greater than $10,000 must be filed in the superior court.